 Cyber bullying is defined as any means of communication or image transmitted by means of an electronic device, including telephone, cell phone, wireless communication device, computer, or pager.
 Act 115 applies to any electronic act whether or not it originated on school property or with school equipment if the electronic act is directed specifically at students or school personnel and maliciously intended for the purpose of disrupting school and has a high likelihood of succeeding in that purpose.
 After completing an investigation of the incident, a student who has been found guilty of participating in cyber bullying will be subject to disciplinary action that is appropriate to the degree of seriousness of the bullying behavior.

-Minimum: Conference with student/Counseling Maximum: Recommendation for expulsion
+Failure to comply can result in disciplinary action: Minimum: Conference with student/Counseling Maximum: Recommendation for expulsion

 COMMUNICATION DEVICES